-Some of the founding members of Lynchburg College’s club men’s basketball team are reuniting in a quest for a $1 million prize in a nationwide tournament.
+Some of the founding members of University of Lynchburg’s club men’s basketball team are reuniting in a quest for a $1 million prize in a nationwide tournament.

 Led by Joe Sancio ’10, the team has registered and started building fans for The Basketball Tournament (TBT)—a competition now in its second year.
 LC alumni, students, faculty, and staff can help the team score a spot in the contest by becoming fans on the team’s TBT web page.

 The LC alumni team has one of the largest TBT fan bases in the country—sitting in second place in the country with just over 600 fans.
 But Sancio hopes to recruit a total of 1,000 fans by June 1 to ensure that the team stays near the top.

 If the team fights its way to the championship game and walks away with the prize, the players plan to donate $50,000 to LC and $50,000 to the National Parkinson Foundation, Sancio said.

 “This tournament is more about University of Lynchburg and helping everyone in the community than it is about winning,” said Sancio.